nathancarter/weblurch/doc/lean-example/tutorial-2.md

 ### Missing pieces

-Many additional aspects of Lean syntax must still be placed inside term bubbles, most notably the `a : A` notation at the heart of dependant type theory.
+Many additional aspects of Lean syntax must still be placed inside term bubbles, most notably the `a : A` notation at the heart of dependent type theory.
 Let's address that now:

 [Continue to Part 3.](tutorial-3.md)